HomeGlossary › Salicylic Acid

 Origin and Production

-In perfumery, salicylic acid is not a primary fragrance note but serves as an intriguing functional ingredient.
-Its use can enhance the longevity of certain fragrances and add a subtle freshness to compositions.
-As a synthetic compound, it is often integrated into scents that aim to evoke a clean and revitalizing experience.
+In perfumery, salicylic acid is not a primary fragrance note but is an intriguing functional ingredient.
+Its use can enhance the longevity of certa in fragrances and add a subtle freshness to compositions.
+As a synthetic compound, it is often integrated into scents that aim to carries a clean and revitalizing experience.

 Chemistry and Scent Profile